 After showing strong support at Association functions and other activities he took upon the challenging role of Secretary.
 After a number of years, it is this role that became his own.

-He was Vice President in 2006 before becoming President in 2007.
+He was Vice President in 2004 and 2005 before becoming President in 2006 and 2007.
 With later Committees requesting support and direction, Charlie returned to the Secretary role, passing on his expert experience.

 The EFL has participated in socially responsible programs in the past.
 With Charlies’ drive and organisation this Association was represented at the Relay For Life (Cancer research fund raiser) at Nunawading for 9 years.
 This was widely recognised in community papers.